paxton44/MERN-Finance-Dashboard/README.md

 # Finance Dashboard App with Machine Learning Predictions

-This is a guide for building a MERN (MongoDB, Express.js, React, Node.js) Finance Dashboard App with Machine Learning Predictions.
+This is a Read ME guide for my MERN (MongoDB, Express.js, React, Node.js) Finance Dashboard App with Machine Learning Predictions.
 The application will utilize various technologies and libraries to provide a powerful and interactive finance dashboard experience.

 ## Prerequisites